SF-WDI-LABS/tunely-angular/docs/sprint6.md

 1. Test delete for songs.

-1. Ensure that the song list on the page is updated as well.
+1. Ensure that the song list on the page (the main album row that contains this song) is updated as well.

-> You can if you want re-draw
+> You may want to re-retrieve the songs rather than trying to parse the current <li> content

 ## Step 4 Update

-Since we're editing multiple songs at the same time; when we "Save All" we have to `$.ajax({ method: put })` for _EACH_ song.
-That's multiple AJAX calls.
-In a bigger app we might find another way to do this so we can submit them all in one `PUT`, but for now this is ok.
+Let's allow users to save their edits.

-1. After the user clicks 'Save All' (or 'Update All'), make an AJAX `PUT` request for each song.
+1. After the user clicks a 'Save' button, make an AJAX `PUT` request for the edited song.

-1. After the user clicks 'Save All' (or 'Update All') close the modal.

 1. Make sure you test everything.

+1. Make sure the modal closes when the close button is clicked.

 ## Step 5